Trivivium/devops-2k20/report/REPORT.md

 limitations regarding SQLite regarding query efficiency under load and lack of features for scaling and backups.

-We decided on the user of [Microsoft SQL Server][db-2].
+We decided on the use of [Microsoft SQL Server][db-2].
 This choice was motivated by our prior investment into the .NET ecosystem, and the choice of Entity Framework as our ORM solution.
 The ORM provided a freedom of storage solution, however the ORM still sees the SQL Server a first-class supported